The Time the Grateful Dead Funded the Lithuania Basketball Team

 There’s a movie about this now, called The Other Dream Team (2012), as that’s what the 1992 Lithuanian basketball team has become known as.

-The Lithuanian basketball merchandise remains one of the most popular designs in the lineup of Grateful Dead t-shirts, mostly seen these days at music festivals and Dead & Co shows (and on Dead night at your local bar).
+The Lithuanian basketball merchandise remains one of the most popular designs in the lineup of Grateful Dead t-shirts, mostly seen these days at music festivals and Grateful Dead or other jam band-related events.